tudocomp/tudocomp/www/pages/gsoc.md

 An end-user friendly GUI application can be beneficient for addressing command line antipathetic users.
 The GUI should provide the selection of multiple files/directories and an easy way to assemble a custom compression pipeline.
-The GUI can be programmed, for instance, in Qt oder gtkmm.
+The GUI can be programmed, for instance, in Qt or gtkmm.

 *Category*: GUI